 Not all abusive relationships even have a honeymoon phase.
 Some abusers move on to the next tension building phase immediately following an abusive incident.
 Even if the abuser does promise to change, in most cases of domestic violence, this does not happen.
+Most domestic violence cases end up repeating over and over.
 For most people, the only way to end the cycle of abuse is for the abused person to leave the relationship.

 Types Of Domestic Violence Services